SomeDebris/debris_scouter/README.md

 left of the cursor.
 The script is ready to count game pieces.
 Type in commands to tell the script what is occuring in the match (case sensitive):

 - `R` or `r`: reset the match timer.
-Press this button ONCE, right when the match begins.
+Press this button ONCE when the match begins so that the script may accurately show when game pieces are scored in auto
 - `s`: count a game piece scored in the SPEAKER.
 Undo with `S`.
 - `a`: count a game piece scored in the AMP.
 Undo with `A`.
 - `c`: toggle whether the robot has CLIMBED successfully